asif7adil/deepmop/README.md

 ## Environment Setup

-We will use conda to manage environment.
+We have used conda to manage environment.
 The `environment.yml` file contains the necessary packages.

 ### Python

-We're primarily using Makefile to manage the environment and requirements.
+We have primarily used Makefile to manage the environment and requirements.
 The `Makefile` contains the necessary commands to create the environment and install the requirements.

 To create the environment, run the following command: